-While this may be true to some extent, as blockchain technology finds its footing and the world becomes more acclimated to it, I’m here to remind you of some of the tangible things that have happened since Satoshi first came online over a decade ago.
+While this may be true to some extent, as blockchain technology finds its footing and the world becomes more acclimated to it, I’m here to remind you of the top four crypto changes around the world that have happened since Satoshi first came online over a decade ago.

 Dubai, Estonia, El Salvador and Central Africa

 If you live in the United States (like me), our government, as well as others, has had a back and forth relationship with blockchain technologies—unsure where cryptocurrency belongs, how taxable it is, and in some countries whether or not it should even be legal.
 But, that’s not a universal truth.